boazsegev/plezi/README.md

 Plezi is an easy to use Ruby Websocket Framework, with full RESTful routing support and HTTP streaming support.
 It's name comes from the word "fun" in Haitian, since Plezi is really fun to work with and it keeps our code clean and streamlined.

-Plezi works as an asynchronous multi-threaded Ruby alternative to a Rack/Rails/Sintra/Faye/EM-Websockets combo.
+Plezi can both augment an existing Rails/Sinatra app, by providing it with easy Websocket and Asynchronous Events support, as well as offer an alternative to a Rack/Rails/Sintra/Faye/EM-Websockets combo.
 It's also great as an alternative to socket.io, allowing for both websockets and long pulling.

 Plezi runs over the [GRHttp server](https://github.com/boazsegev/GRHttp), which is a pure Ruby HTTP and Websocket Generic Server build using [GReactor](https://github.com/boazsegev/GReactor) - a multi-threaded pure ruby alternative to EventMachine with basic process forking support (enjoy it, if your code is scaling ready).